 So how you ask, does someone with no design experience create an invitation?
 There are so many easy-to use programs designed for just this reason.
-The one I used was www.mixbook.com and is my favourite site.
-You create a free account and have access to beautiful templates to help you get started.
+The one I used was www.mixbook.com and is my favorite site.
+You create a free account and have access to beautiful invitation templates to help you get started.
 Most use a simple drag and drop method, you can master it in less than 10 minutes.
 Most of the sites have modern clip art and I found many options that reflected my vintage themed wedding.
 And if you are not the creative type?
-It’s so easy to search the internet and find something to inspire you.
+It's so easy to search the internet and find something to inspire you.
 Creating the invitation is free, you only pay when you are ready to order.
 I also found an online coupon code for 30% off my order.

 These are my wedding invitations.
 I designed them, printed them and had them shipped to my door (with envelopes) for just under $50.
 To save money and paper we hand delivered local invitations and nixed the return envelopes for an online RSVP through our wedding website.
 It was easy, inexpensive and I think they look great.